paulscherrerinstitute/ADASItpx/docs/ADASItpx.rst

   * "tcp://connect@localhost:1234".
 The client opens a TCP socket at the specified address and port.
     On starting the measurement the server will connect to the client socket.

-.. note:: In this driver, the preview image output is fixed to the server host URL.
+.. note:: In this driver, the Preview output is fixed to the server host URL.
 The driver polls this URL and read into NDArrays.
+.. warning:: Because only one http scheme output can be configured, the Image output can only use file or tcp scheme.

 .. cssclass:: table-bordered table-striped table-hover